 "Ignorant people rely on insults instead of facts."

 "The amount of suffering in the world is unfathomable to me.
 The despair of millions of innocent people in jail, and animals in cages.
 Hundreds of millions of poor people and animals suffering broken bones and painful diseases right now, with no chance of treatment.
 Millions of children beaten daily by their parents, and millions of women beaten daily by their husbands or boyfriends.
 Mass starvation somewhere in the world every day.
 Women whipped mercilessly or stoned for disobeying rules made up by men.
-Teenage girls having their genitals sliced off for 'religious' reasons.
-Millions of animals burned alive in forest fires, or agonizing in leg-hold traps.
+Teenage girls having their genitals sliced off in the name of 'religion' (how ironic).
+Millions of animals burned alive in forest fires, or agonizing for days in leg-hold traps.
 It goes on and on.
-How can anyone possibly believe this is the intentional grand plan of some deity?"
+How can anyone possibly believe this is the intentional grand plan of some benevolent deity?"

 "If you never want your own soldier son to be tortured, you must oppose torturing the soldier sons of your enemies."